 Current Users:

-You can monitor and track user interest levels with Active Users on a daily, weekly, biweekly, and monthly basis.
+You can monitor and track user interest levels with Active Users on a daily, weekly and monthly basis.
 This allows you to determine the kind of potential customers your traffic streams are bringing in at any one time.

 Audiences: